frictionlessdata/datapackage/content/docs/specifications/table-schema.md

 ## Descriptor

-A Table Schema is represented by a descriptor.
-The descriptor `MUST` be a JSON `object` (JSON is defined in [RFC 4627](http://www.ietf.org/rfc/rfc4627.txt)).
+Table Schema descriptor `MUST` be a descriptor as per [Descriptor](../glossary/#descriptor) definition.
+A list of standard properties that can be included into a descriptor is defined in the [Properties](#properties) section.

-The descriptor `MAY` have the additional properties set out below and `MAY` contain any number of other properties not defined in this specification.

-The following is an illustration of this structure:
+An example of a Table Schema descriptor:

 ```json
 {